NextCapital/nextcapital-client-demo/README.md

 - `npm run start -- --solution=nextcapital --username=example@email.com --password=hunter2`
 - `npm run start -- --solution=nextcapital --jwt=<base64>`

-By default, the `nextcapital` solution will be used against the SIT environment.
+By default, the `nextcapital` solution will be used.
 To use a different solution (eg: `example`), specify one with the `start`.

-Since this demo reflects that bleeding-edge state of the NC client, it currently does not work against UAT or other upper environments.
+Since this demo reflects that bleeding-edge state of the NC client, it runs against the SIT environment.
+It currently does not work against UAT or other upper NextCapital environments.

 Not all demos will work with all solutions.
 If a demo is unsupported for the current solution, a message will display when that demo is selected.

 ## Codebase Overview

+### Client

 - The main entry point of the application is `js/index.jsx`.
   - This is where the application is configured and first rendered.